Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/bayesian/lec7_hypothesis_models.md

 ## **1) Overview**

-This lecture introduces **Bayesian hypothesis testing**, focusing on:

 - Posterior odds and Bayesian decision rules
 - Bayes Factor (BF) as evidence from data
 - Jeffreys’ scale for interpreting BF